Defense Evasion, Red Teaming

 After completing the above step, we’ll select the drive and click on the “Remove” button.

-Reboot your system and you’ll notice that the drive is now hidden.
+Finally, reboot your system, and you’ll notice that the system has now hidden the drive.
 In our case, drive “E” is not visible as we can see below.

 Let’s unhide the drive by going back to disk management.
 Double click on New Volume and, select “Change Drive Letter and Paths”.
 Click on the Add button and add the drive you wish to by selecting “Assign the following drive letter” option and press ok.